SaiUday999/RateMyShow.com/README.md

 * @ Interface-04: ------->
 <img width="1164" alt="Screenshot 2024-02-15 at 11 23 34 PM" src="https://github.com/user-attachments/assets/e67d7314-a4ba-431b-9c82-03bdd1f55bb3">

-# This Are My OWN Designs & Successfully Implemented.
+# This Are My OWN Design's & Successfully Implemented the website.
 Also this is my collage project.